3 reasons you should migrate on-prem Spark workloads running on Hadoop to Azure Databricks

 2) Avoid workflow inefficiencies

-For databases with constant changing datasets, this can create an additional layer of complexity as organizations will need their workflows to constantly update the data available to the cloud environment.
+For databases with constantly changing datasets, this can create an additional layer of complexity as organizations will need their workflows to constantly update the data available to the cloud environment.

 3) Data consistency